 Studies that compare Spirulina to reference drugs or practises note that Spirulina (5% of feed intake) being more effective than 0.02% pioglitazone at reducing hepatic triglyceride content and cholesterol, 17% Spirulina (very high dose) being more effective than minor cardiovascular exercise at improving lipid profiles with additive benefits to lowering cholesterol (similar reductions in liver fat between groups at 43-46% of control),

-In rats, Spirulina shows rehabilitative and preventative mechanisms to reduce liver fat buildup; seemingly potent
+In rats, spirulina shows rehabilitative and preventative mechanisms to reduce liver fat buildup.
+The effect seems potent

 These mechanisms have been tested in humans, and in a series of case studies where three persons were treated with 4.5g Spirulina for 3 months each and later assessed by ultrasound found an average decrease in ALT by 41%, including the third case where the pathological level of ALT was reduced 34%.
 Triglycerides, total cholesterol, LDL-C, and the cholesterol:HDL-C ratio all decreased on average by 19%, 16%, 22% and 18%; respectively.
 This was thought to be secondary to universal improvements in the levels of fatty liver seen via ultrasound (biopsies not taken).

-May be able to reduce fatty liver build-up as induced by the diet and appears to be quite potent at doing so independent of lifestyle changes (and even with combined statin and alcohol usage in rats), with limited human evidence showing just as promising results.
-Appears to be quite moderately potent, but quite reliable
+Spirulina may be able to reduce fatty liver build-up as induced by the diet and appears to be quite potent at doing so independent of lifestyle changes (and even with combined statin and alcohol usage in rats), with limited human evidence showing just as promising results.
+It appears to be quite moderately potent, but quite reliable

 Components of Spirulina appear to hold relatively general anti-viral effects in vitro, with relative affinity for the herpes simplex virus with an EC50 of 0.069mg/mL.

-The anti-viral effects of Spirulina appear to be active after human consumption despite Spirulina's non-toxicity at tested doses of up to 5g, and may confer some symptom relief associated with viral disorders over the short term or act in opposition of the virus over the longer period.
-Not enough evidence to suggest reliability of treatment
+The anti-viral effects of spirulina appear to be active after human consumption despite spirulina's non-toxicity at tested doses of up to 5g, and may confer some symptom relief associated with viral disorders over the short term or act in opposition of the virus over the longer period.
+There is not enough evidence to suggest reliability of treatment

-May aid in anemic symptoms, but evidence is preliminary
+Spirulina may aid anemic symptoms, but evidence is preliminary

 C-Phycocyanin and/or Spirulina are able to protect the kidneys from from various toxic insults including mercury chloride (reducing grade 4 histology damage to 'minor' damage at 100mg/kg C-Phycocyanin), cisplatin (50mg/kg C-Phycocyanin), cyclophosphamide (1,000mg/kg of spirulina), 4-nitroquinoline-1-oxide (500mg/kg Spirulina), and Gentamycin.
 These renal toxins exert their damage via oxidative stress.